Why Does My Boat Engine Use Too Much Fuel? (Marine Diesel Efficiency Guide)

 - Injection pump miscalibration

-- Electronic fuel control issues
+- Electronic fuel control faults

 👉 Related: Smoke & Combustion Diagnosis Center